VladT-Tempest/SiteToIndy/README.md

 wget -mkxKE -r -w 1 --level=1 --convert-links --user-agent="Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.3"  https://www.classcentral.com/

-With wget I could bypass the scrapping protection and get the raw files locally.
+With wget I could bypass the scraping protection and get the raw files locally.
 Next step use Python program to translate all the visible text in all HTML files of a directory.
 This is the siteToHindi.py.

 To complete the translation I used Yandex_tracker with BeautifulSoup.